gkrampah/DeepNeuralNetwork/README.md

 Items are overwritten as an active choice.

-The idea for updating states that RNNs use is old, but the available computing power to do it sequence to sequence mapping, explicit memory unit, and text generation tasks is relatively new.
+The idea for updating states that RNNs are old.
+Still, the available computing power to do it sequence to sequence mapping, explicit memory unit, and text generation tasks is relatively new.

 Augment RNNs with a few additional Gate Units: